qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - I can send but cannot receive emails
 - I am not receiving all my emails
 - I am not receiving emails from my yahoo account only my gmail
+- Cant get my mail
+- Cant see the email...
+- I cant get into mail
+- Cant see my emails....
+- I cant get any new messages
+- I CANT RECEIVE EMAILS ?????

 ## intent:weather_city
 - weather_city